A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Introduction

 \textbf{Safety definition.} The first type of safety definition: according to the definition of Oxford dictionary~\citep{stevenson2010oxford}, the phrase ``safety" is commonly interpreted to mean ``the condition of being protected from or unlikely to cause danger, risk, or injury."
-The second type of safety definition: the definition of general ``safety" according to wiki~\footnote{ \url{https://en.wikipedia.org/wiki/Safety}}: the state of being ``safe" is defined as ``being protected from harm or other dangers"; ``controlling recognized dangers to attain an acceptable level of risk" is also referred to as ``safety".
+The second type of safety definition: the definition of general ``safety" according to wiki~\footnote{ \url{https://en.wikipedia.org/wiki/Safety}}, the state of being ``safe" is defined as ``being protected from harm or other dangers"; ``controlling recognized dangers to attain an acceptable level of risk" is also referred to as ``safety".
 The third type of safety definition: according to Hans \textit{et al.}~\citep{hans2008safe}, humans need to label environmental states as ``safe" or ``unsafe," and agents are considered ``safe" if ``they never reach unsafe states".
 The fourth type of safety definition: agents are considered to be ``safe" by some research~\citep{hadfield2016cooperative, irving2018ai, leike2018scalable} if ``they act, reason, and generalize obeying human desires".
 The fifth type of safety definitions: Moldovan and Abbeel~\citep{moldovan2012safe} consider an agent ``safe" if ``it meets an ergodicity requirement: it can reach each state it visits from any other state it visits, allowing for reversible errors".
-In this review, based on the above various definitions, we investigate safe RL methods which are about optimising cost objectives, avoiding adversary attacks, improving undesirable situations, reducing risk, and controlling agents to be safe, etc.
+In this review, based on the above various definitions, we investigate safe RL methods, which are about optimizing cost objectives, avoiding adversary attacks, improving undesirable situations, reducing risk, and controlling agents to be safe, etc.

-RL safety is a major practical problem that confronts us in RL applications, and is one of the key problems in AI safety~\citep{amodei2016concrete} that still remains unsolved, though it has attracted increasing attention in the field of RL.
-Moreover, it is deduced that the minus variance~\citep{mannor2011mean} and percentile optimisation~\citep{delage2007percentile} of safe RL is in general an NP-hard problem~\citep{moldovan2012risk}.
+RL safety is a significant practical problem that confronts us in RL applications, and is one of the critical problems in AI safety~\citep{amodei2016concrete} that remains unsolved, though it has attracted increasing attention in the field of RL.
+Moreover, it is deduced that the mean minus variance~\citep{mannor2011mean} and percentile optimisation~\citep{delage2007percentile} of safe RL are, in general, NP-hard problems~\citep{moldovan2012risk}.
 In some applications, the agent's safety is much more important than the agent's reward~\citep{dulac2019challenges}.
-An attempt to answer the question above raises some key problems that we call {\textbf{``2H3W''}} problems:
+An attempt to answer the question above raises some fundamental problems that we call {\textbf{``2H3W''}} problems:

 \begin{itemize} \item [(1)] \textbf{Safety Policy.} {\textbf{H}ow can we perform policy optimisation to search for a safe policy? }

 \item [(2)] \textbf{Safety Complexity.} {\textbf{H}ow much training data is required to find a safe policy? }